smartclean/smartclean.github.io/docs/vcs.md

 ## SmartClean Solutions
 *We provide various solutions for Facility Management, many of which use the VCS for generating Work Orders*

-Some of our solutions which generate Work Orders are:
+Some of our Solutions which generate Work Orders are:
 1. [Air Quality Monitoring]()
 2. [Usage Monitoring]()
 3. [Wetness Detection]()